harjanaz/indo-european/a-kaliff2007.md

-> [[a-kaliff]]. *Fire, Water, Heaven and Earth: Ritual practice and cosmology in ancient Scandinavia: An Indo-European perspective*.
+> [[kaliff]]. *Fire, Water, Heaven and Earth: Ritual practice and cosmology in ancient Scandinavia: An Indo-European perspective*.
 Riksantikvarieämbetet, 2007. [pdf](a/a-kaliff2007.pdf)